 To be truly prepared for summer, stock up on products that offer protection for dog paws.
 Some good items to have in your kit include:

 - Paw balm: The dog version of moisturizing cream, designed to soothe irritated paws

-- Adhesive felt pads: Protective layers that stick to your dog’s paws, providing an extra layer of protection
+- Adhesive felt pads: Protective layers that stick to your dog’s paws

 - Paw wax: Designed to protect a dog’s feet from the elements, from heat to snow

-There are a lot of products that offer paw protection for dogs.
-Quality varies.
-Check reviews carefully and ask a vet for a recommendation if you’re unsure.
+There are many products that offer paw protection for dogs, and quality varies.
+Check reviews carefully and ask your veterinarian for a recommendation if you’re unsure.

 Signs that your dog’s paws are hurt